 What are the penalties for Underage Drinking in Pennsylvania?

-In Pennsylvania, Possession of Consumption of Alcohol by a Minor, commonly referred to as Underage Drinking under 18 Pa.C.S.A 6308, is classified as a non-traffic summary offense.
+In Pennsylvania, Possession or Consumption of Alcohol by a Minor, commonly referred to as Underage Drinking under 18 Pa.C.S.A 6308, is classified as a non-traffic summary offense.
 The charge is NOT a misdemeanor or felony.
 A first offense of Underage Drinking is punishable by a maximum sentence of 90 days in jail and a $500.00 fine.
 While jail time is possible in an Underage Drinking case, judges rarely impose such a sentence.
 For second and subsequent offenses, the maximum sentence increases to a $1,000.00 fine.
+Many people think that a judge would never impose the maximum fine permitted by law.
+It depends upon the area of the state.
+State College judges routinely impose very fines in Underage Drinking cases.
 Pennsylvania no longer suspends driving privileges for Underage Drinking, Possession of Fake ID, or drug possession offenses.

 Penn State Underage Drinking Attorney